Downham Market Academy

 Downham Market Academy (formerly Downham Market High School) is a coeducational secondary school and sixth form with academy status, situated in Downham Market, Norfolk, England.
 The academy was launched on 1 July 2013, sponsored by the CWA Academy Trust founded by the College of West Anglia.
+Downham Market Academy is currently rated "Good" across all categories, based on the 2022 Ofsted inspection.